 The Bank monitors the regulatory landscape and steps being taken by the industry on 'Climate Change' and 'Environmental Social & Governance (ESG)' aspects.
 The Bank acknowledges that climate change can lead to physical risks, such as severe weather events (e.g. sea level rise, flooding) and transition risks, such as the possibility of deterioration in the customer's ability to meet its financial obligations due to the global movement from a high-carbon economy to a low-carbon economy.
-The Bank of England (BoE), through its arms, the Financial Conduct Authority (FCA) and the Prudential Regulation Authority (PRA), has included management of financial risks arising from climate change as one of the areas of priorities for 2022.
-The Bank is also aware of its constructive obligation towards the UK government's objective of achieving net-zero by 2050.
+The Bank of England (BoE), through its arms, the Financial Conduct Authority (FCA) and the Prudential Regulation Authority (PRA), has included management of financial risks arising from climate change as one of the areas of priorities for 2023.